CircuitFlyer/Climb_and_Dive/docs/Programming/Bluetooth Programming.md

 **Last Lap Time**<br>
 Enter the amount of time from 0 to 10 seconds that you would like the motor to run at normal speed *after* the short burst of high RPM at the end of the flight.
 If you prefer to use the short burst of high RPM to set-up for a better landing glide, set this time to 0.
 If you prefer the use the short burst of high RPM as a warning signal to indicate the end of the flight, enter a length of time that allows you prepare for landing.

-**Mounting Position**<br>
+**Mounting Position & Calibration**<br>
-This programming option is only required if you want to install the timer in an orientation other than the default position shown in the assembly instructions.
-For further information and details of the programming procedure, please refer to the page titled [Timer Mounting Position](Timer Mounting Position).
+This programming option is required if you want to install the timer in an orientation other than the default position shown in the assembly instructions.
+This option is also required and must be completed prior to using the Corner Boost feature described below.
+For further information and details of the programming procedure, please refer to the page titled [Timer Mounting Position & Calibration](Timer Mounting Position & Calibration).

 **Overhead Boost**<br>
 The overhead boost setting is an arbitrary multiplier with a value from 0 through 10 (integer values only).
 This number is used to adjust the amount of extra motor RPM that is added when flying high overhead.
 0 turns the feature off and a setting of 10 would give the maximum boost in RPM when flying overhead.
 Most pilots will likely use a setting between 4 and 6.

+**Corner Boost Gain**<br>
+The corner boost setting is an arbitrary multiplier with a value of 0 thru 10 (integer values only).
+This number is used to adjust the amount of extra motor RPM that is added when flying the lower altitude sharp corners required for certain aerobatic maneuvers.
+A sharp turn can slow the airplane down.
+Adding an extra boost of power in the turn can help maintain airspeed.
+0 turns the feature off and a setting of 10 would give the maximum boost in RPM during a sharp turn.
+Most pilots will likely use a setting of 4 or 5. **Note:** this feature is only available after the timer mounting position and calibration procedure has been completed.

+**E-Stop**<br>
+The emergency stop feature can be used to end the flight before the normal programmed flight time is complete.
+This feature has three settings; OFF, TEST and ON.
+For the complete details on how it is activated and used please see the page entitled [Emergency Stop](Emergency Stop).

 The table below summarizes the programmable settings available and their default values: